-Registration opens from July 01, 2020 for the MSSRF’s Training programme on Plant Taxonomy.
-The training is scheduled from21th to 30th November at MSSRF’s Botanic Garden premises in Wayanad district of Kerala.
+The MSSBG 2020 Taxonomy Training Programme has been postponed to the summer vacation of 2021 due to Covid -19.
+The training is will be conducted at MSSRF’s Botanic Garden premises in Wayanad district of Kerala.
 The core objective of the training workshop is to make a new generation of Taxonomists and Naturalists who are skilled to engage in the study and conservation of the Rare, Endemic and Threatened species of India.
 The training on Plant taxonomy combines both academic and parataxonomic domains and offers to gain skills in systematic identification of wild plant species, preparation of taxonomic keys, writing professional taxonomic descriptions, floristic illustrations & field photography and scientific collection and preservation of materials for gardens and herbariums.
 The workshop sessions will be handled by a diverse group of experts in Plant Taxonomy. will also have invited lectures, group discussions, and field trips.
 The trainees will be introduced to a priority group of 100 Rare, Endemic and Threatened plants and would engage them in growing these dying trees as a post-training activity back home.

 Are you interested in knowing the diversity in Plant, bird, insect, reptile, amphibians, or such species around you?